DevZShaH/BlurLandingPageBoilerplate/README.md

 # BlurLandingPageBoilerplate
-The elegant blur landing page with sliding elements for welcome screen.
+ Boilerplate for the elegant blur landing page with sliding elements for welcome screen.